febres0492/sell-square/README.md

 ## Description

 Sell Square is an online marketplace that connects buyers and sellers.
-It allowes people to buy and sell many items.
+It allows people to buy and sell many items.
 The platform provides a seamless experience for creating and managing accounts, posting products for sale, and editing or deleting product listings.

 [![Go_to_live_site](https://img.shields.io/badge/Go_to_live_site_>>-darkgreen?style=for-the-badge)](https://sell-square.onrender.com/)